 “At 6-foot-7, he stood tall among his peers, both in size and demeanor.
 ‘He was just a good kid.
 Slow to anger — as big as he was you could understand how a kid his size could be overbearing or aggressive — but that just wasn’t him,’ Lee County High School Principal Kevin Dowling recalled.
 ‘He had a kind way about him, was never any trouble and was the kind of student we strive to create here in Lee County.’

 And by all reports, that was the kind of man — the kind of Marine — he grew up to be.”

-The Travis Manion Foundation is honoring Sutton by bringing two of its programs to his hometown.
-Leesburg is hosting a 9/11 Heroes Run in honor of Lance Cpl.
-Steven Sutton, USMC on Feb.
+The Travis Manion Foundation honored Lance Cpl.
+Steven Sutton, USMC by bringing two of its programs to his hometown.
+Leesburg hosted a 9/11 Heroes Run in honor of Sutton on Feb.
 23, 2013.
-Inspired by their hometown hero, Lee County middle and high school students will participate in the Character Does Matter “If Not Me, Then Who…” Service Challenge to carry on his legacy and impact their community.
+Inspired by their hometown hero, Lee County Middle and High School students participated in a Character Does Matter “If Not Me, Then Who…” Service Challenge to carry on his legacy and impact their community.

 Department of Defense